 Pope Francis death: What happens next?

-The late pontiff’s body will lie in state for public viewing, followed by a funeral and mourning period.
+The late pontiff’s body will lie in state for public viewing from Wednesday, followed by a funeral on Saturday.

 A huge gathering of the Catholic faithful will come together to grieve the loss of Pope Francis in the coming days, followed by the secretive and potentially lengthy process of cardinals choosing a new pontiff.